Salesforce Basic, Business User, Salesforce Admin, Salesforce Customization, Salesforce How-To Guides

 Real Data Simulation

-Partial Copy and Full Sandboxes are copy real production data, so you can test with realistic data without impacting real customers or business operations.
+Partial Copy and Full Sandboxes copy real production data, so you can test with realistic data without impacting real customers or business operations.

 Customization and Development